 There’s no better way to prepare a brisket than to smoke it low and slow, like they do in the South.
 But a true Austin-style smoked brisket doesn’t scratch the itch when Hanukkah, Passover or Rosh Hashanah come around.
 This recipe combines the seasonings and accompaniments of a braised Jewish brisket and the cooking style of a smoked brisket for a great “Jewish-ish” dish that tastes amazing and melts in your mouth.

-This recipe is based heavily Aaron Franklin’s Franklin Barbecue for the smoking instructions and Zahav by Michael Solomonov and Steven Cook for the spice mix.
+This recipe is based heavily ’s Franklin Barbecue for the smoking instructions and Zahav by and for the spice mix.

 I retain full claim to the snark.